Blinines/deep_sort/README.md

 ## Introduction

+This repository was forked from the original deep_sort implementation that you can find [here](https://github.com/nwojke/deep_sort).
+Modifications were made for tensorflow compatibility and in order to use it for an academic project.

 This repository contains code for *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).
 We extend the original [SORT](https://github.com/abewley/sort) algorithm to integrate appearance information based on a deep appearance descriptor.